cloudytuts/website/content/en/tutorials/kubernetes/kubernetes-network-policy.md

 ---
-title: How to create Kubernetes Network Policies for Wordpress
+title: How to create Kubernetes Network Policies for WordPress
 author: serainville
 date: "2020-08-07"
 tags: